 One local librarian for every project you care about.

-ArchGuardian turns repositories into project-owned architecture metadata and lets a local Librarian index, query, and reason across them through CLI and MCP.
-The project keeps the truth.
-The app builds the map.
+ArchGuardian turns repositories into project-owned architecture metadata and lets a local Librarian index, compare, and query that truth through CLI and MCP.
+Today it already covers graph snapshots, dependency contracts, identity resolution, graph diffs, and federated lookups across registered projects.

 Think of it as a librarian with a shelf of project books.

 Each repository owns its own architecture book.
-ArchGuardian catalogs the books you add, builds a federated view across them, and gives agents structured facts instead of guesses.
+ArchGuardian catalogs the books you add, keeps committed and working truth in view, and gives engineers or agents structured evidence instead of guesswork.

 AI is speeding up implementation faster than teams can preserve architectural visibility.